ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 - **Customization:** Highly customizable - you can use regular function-based views if you prefer.
 - **Community:** Large and active community, which means good support and frequent updates.

+### Database: PostgreSQL
+PostgreSQL is the best-supported database for Django.
+It offers a wide range of advanced features, including support for complex queries, indexing, full-text search, and JSON data types.

 <a href="https://openai.com/api/" target="_blank" rel="noopener noreferrer" style="display: flex; justify-content: center; align-items: flex-end;">
   <img src="/openai-white-lockup.svg" alt="OpenAI Icon" style="width: 50%; height: auto; display: block;">
 </a>